matiasilva/gsb-ticketing/README.md

 # gsb-ticketing

-A simple, no-frills ticketing platform for the 2022 Girton Spring Ball
+A collection of tools used for the 2022 Girton Spring Ball Ticketing mess